 - The largest source of revenue for the District continues to be locally assessed property taxes.
-In fiscal year 2016, the assessed valuation, net of TIF, increased \$178,063,090 (4.3%) to \$4,336,607,760 from the prior year.
-The collection rate, on a full accrual basis of accounting, decreased to 95.78% from 97.50% in the prior year.
-The collection rate decreased due to larger protested taxes paid out compared to the prior year.
-Total property tax revenue received amounted to \$184,108,212 and changes related to unearned revenues related to property taxes increased \$2,897,686.
-Taking these factors into consideration, property taxes collected, exclusive of all other Ad Valorem taxes collected, were \$11,145,280 higher than the prior year.
-The increase is a result of recoupment taken in fiscal year 2016 and an increase in the debt service property tax rate. - Other local Ad Valorem tax revenues, such as county stock insurance, M&M surtax, financial institution taxes and locally assessed railroad and utility taxes are collected and distributed by the St. Louis County Department of Revenue.
-These taxes accounted for \$13,656,680 in general revenues.
-This was an increase of \$1,170,452 from the prior year.
+In fiscal year 2017, the assessed valuation increased \$34,052,570 (.79%) to \$4,370,660,330 from the prior year.
+The collection rate, on a full accrual basis of accounting, increased to 96.48% from 95.78% in the prior year.
+The collection rate increased slightly but is still lower than our historic collection of around 97.0%.
+The collection rate remains low due to the settlement of protested taxes.
+Total property tax revenue received amounted to \$183,452,795 and changes related to unearned revenues related to property taxes decreased \$6,393,785. - Other local Ad Valorem tax revenues, such as county stock insurance, M&M surtax, financial institution taxes and locally assessed railroad and utility taxes are collected and distributed by the St. Louis County Department of Revenue.
+These taxes accounted for \$13,183,003 in general revenues.
+This was a decrease of \$463,677 from the prior year.
+The decrease was primarily a result of a drop in financial institution taxes.
+The District expects that source of revenue to continue to decrease as Scottrade leaves the District.

-MANAGEMENT'S DISCUSSION AND ANALYSIS - UNAUDITED YEAR ENDED JUNE 30, 2016
+MANAGEMENT'S DISCUSSION AND ANALYSIS - UNAUDITED YEAR ENDED JUNE 30, 2017